Fast vaccination of Serbia's population to drive economic rebound

 Apart from this, the FDI inflow to Serbia of €3.0bn in 2020 was the highest in the region and mostly channelled to tradable sectors, which should, along with the expected rebound in external demand, lead to the double-digit growth in exports this year.

 “We have entered the eighth consecutive year of inflation being low, stable and firmly under control,” said the NBS.
-According to the NBS’ projection, year on year inflation will move in the lower half of the target tolerance band until the end of the projection horizon.
+According to the NBS’ projection, year-on-year inflation will move in the lower half of the target tolerance band until the end of the projection horizon.

 Its moderate rise in the short run will result primarily from the expected increase in the prices of electricity and petroleum products on account of the higher global oil price.